 Since the world spiraled into a global health crisis owing to the COVID-19 pandemic, traveling has become a farfetched dream for many.
 The complications around traveling only increased as the threat of contracting the coronavirus did.
 Now that we have access to a vaccine, people are starting to get comfortable with the idea of traveling again, particularly flying.

-But before you book your trip to the leisure island of your choice, or just to visit your loved ones after the crazy hiatus, you might want to consider some expert opinions around traveling.
+But before you book your trip to the leisure island of your choice, or just to visit your loved ones after the crazy hiatus, you might want to consider some expert opinions about flying.
 Although the Centers for Disease Control and Prevention still warn about the increased risk of contracting the disease, several experts suggest that effectively following safety protocols can mitigate the risk.

 Dr. Amesh Adalja, a spokesman for the Infectious Diseases Society of America and senior scholar at Johns Hopkins University Center for Health Security, said: “People often think of planes as major vectors for transmission, but overall, we have not seen much data on transmission on a plane, except for people that are in the immediate vicinity of that person.
 We’ve not heard about major outbreaks on airplanes.”
 (Today)

-Safety protocols for traveling by air include getting quarantined and tested before and after the flight to maintain the complete safety of the traveler and co-passengers.
+Safety protocols for flying include getting quarantined and tested before and after the flight to maintain the complete safety of the traveler and co-passengers.
 Flying is certainly not the same as it used to be, and the best time to familiarize yourself with the changes is before your next flight.
-That said, here is a list of 4 things you need to know before you fly in 2021.

 1. Paying more for perks